Crestatic/09_Professional-_README_Generator/readme.md

   To use please input: node index.js

   ## Contribution
-  Please contact me bellow if you want to contribute to this project.
+  Please contact me below if you want to contribute to this project.

   ## Test
   To test please input: npm test